 Our program is empowered by a welcoming and diverse community of students with a uniquely global perspective.
 Together we are making things right for our communities and our future.

-Abhi is a first-year PhD student in Politics at York.
-He received his M.A. in Social and Political Thought from York and a B.A. in Philosophy from the University of California, Berkeley.
-His research focuses on the history of revolutionary Marxist thought.
-From a position of immanence to the crisis of Marxism as framed by the work of Sylvain Lazarus and Alain Badiou, his research engages a critical rethinking of Marxist practice from the perspective of political subjectivity, through comparative studies of previous emancipatory moments including the French, Russian, and Chinese revolutions and 20th century national liberation struggles.
+Abhi is a PhD candidate in the Department of Politics.
+He received his M.A. in Social and Political Thought from York and holds a B.A. in Philosophy from the University of California, Berkeley.
+His research is framed from a position of immanence to the crisis of Marxism as laid out in the work of Louis Althusser, Sylvain Lazarus, and Alain Badiou.
+His research engages a critical rethinking of emancipatory politics from the perspective of political subjectivity, through studies of previous political sequences including the French, Russian, and Chinese revolutions and 20th century national liberation struggles, with particular emphasis on the Great Proletarian Cultural Revolution.
 His work aims to develop a conception of politics as rare and exceptional rather than constant and inevitable, as essentially a break or rupture with history in which the thought of political actors functions inventively to create novel forms of political organization.

 Aya is a second-year PhD student in the Department of Political Science at York University, specializing in Comparative Politics and Gender Politics.
 She holds a Bachelor of Arts from Vancouver Island University and a Master of Arts from York University, both in Political Science.
 In addition, she holds a position as a teaching assistant in the department.
 Her current research focuses on how cultural beliefs, legal frameworks, and social norms contribute to the persistence of gender discrimination in the Middle East, as well as the subsequent impacts of this discrimination.
 She aims to analyze how legal structures and policies interact with societal attitudes to sustain gender inequality.
 This research aims to explore the mechanisms through which these factors perpetuate gender inequality and their effects on women's rights and safety.
 Aya can be reached at aelsher@yorku.ca.